0n0w1c/grubefi-rpi4/README.md

 #### Release Notes ####
 It is a bit slow to boot with an SD card, be patient.

-Due to an issue with a hanging process during shutdown/reboot when \
+Due to an issue with a hanging process during shutdown/reboot when bluetooth is \
-bluetooth is enabled, bluetooth has been disabled.
+enabled, it is currently disabled. (investigating)

 Warning: Do NOT have a shell/terminal or files open in /boot or /boot/efi during \
 the installation or removal processes.